Aoibhinn/Rewrk_MS4/README.md

 # UX
 ## Website owner business goals
 * I want my visitors to be able to navigate my website intuitively and easily.
-* I would like the website to be interesting for visitors.
+* I would like the website to be informative for visitors.
-* I would like to build and maintain relationships with potential and current visitors.
-* I would like to manage the information about the various services.
+* I would like to manage the information about the our services.
 * I would like to be able to add draft services so that I can finish writing the content later.
-* I would like to manage customer case studies about past projects we have worked on
+* I would like to edit and update client case studies.
 * I would like to be able to add draft case studies so that I can finish writing the content later.
+* I would like to add bookings to my customer's profile so they can keep of track of what they have booked.
+* I would like to collect the details of customers who are intrested in our services.

 ## User Stories
 ### New user goals:
-* I want to find information about the various services.
+* I want to find information about Rewrks services
-* I want to read information about past projects.
+* I want to read case studies about past project.
-* I want to register on the website.
+* I want to book a service with Rewrk.
 ### Returning user goals:
 * I would like to view the available services.
 * I would like to be able to book a services.
-* I would like to view the services I have registered for.
+* I would like to view booked services on my profile.
-* I would like to be able to edit and delete services I have registered for.

 [Back to Table of Contents](https://github.com/Aoibhinn/Rewrk_MS4#table-of-contents)